khesualdo/City-of-Calgary-2018/README.md

 ## What it does

-- Augmented Reality application to show art in real-time in real-size.
-  - Encourages citizens to explore
+- Encourages citizens to explore their city
-  - Everyone can be heard and participate
+- Everyone can be heard and participate in choosing an art peice in their community
-  - Shows the project before it is built
-  - Allows the city to plan ahead without huge costs
+- Shows the project before it is built, which allows the city to plan ahead without huge costs

 ## How we built it